-Just like with diabetes, the same diet that prevents heart disease, can be used not just to treat it, but to reverse it.
-Next year is the 20 year anniversary of Dean Ornish’s landmark research showing that—without drugs—a near vegan diet could reverse atherosclerosis, dissolve the plaque, open up the arteries.
+Just like with diabetes, the same diet that prevents heart disease can be used not just to treat it, but to reverse it.
+Next year will be the 20th anniversary of Dean Ornish’s landmark research showing that—without drugs—a near-vegan diet could reverse atherosclerosis, dissolve the plaque, open up the arteries.

-Well, if that’s the case, can’t we just eat whatever we want then just go vegan after our first heart attack to dissolve the plaque away?
+Well, if that’s the case, can’t we just eat whatever we want, and then just start eating vegan after our first heart attack to dissolve the plaque away?
 Unfortunately, there’s a little something called sudden cardiac death.
-Half of those that die of heart disease just drop dead, so our first heart attack may indeed our last, but not in the way we were hoping.
+Half of those who die of heart disease just drop dead; so our first heart attack may indeed be our last—but not in the way we were hoping.

 So what’s Ornish up to these days?
 Well, he’s still reversing heart disease.
-Nearly three quarters of patients angina-free without drugs or surgery.
-But now that he’s conquered the number one killer, he’s moved on to trying to reverse killer number 2, ,,, cancer.
+Nearly three quarters of patients angina-free, without drugs or surgery.
+But now that he’s conquered the #1 killer, he’s moved on to trying to reverse killer #2: cancer.

-To figure out what was going on, they took blood from each group and dripped their blood on prostate cancer cells in a petri dish to see what affect the dietary change had.
+To figure out what was going on, they took blood from each group, and dripped their blood on prostate cancer cells in a Petri dish to see what effect the dietary change had.
 The blood of the standard diet patients did reduce the cancer cell growth rates by about 10%.
-Their bodies, their immune systems were doing what they could to beat back the cancer.
+Their bodies and their immune systems were doing the best that they could to beat back the cancer.
 The blood of people on a vegan diet, though, knocked the cancer growth down 70%.
-Eating a plant based diet made their bloodstream eight times less hospitable to cancer.
+Eating a plant-based diet made their bloodstream eight times less hospitable to cancer.

 What’s happening, it seems, is that the vegan diet reprogrammed gene expression within the prostate gland itself.
-Ornish took biopsies before and after the dietary change, and you can see the subtle shift in gene regulation from more red to more green—the green denotes genes that are being downregulated by the lifestyle changes.
+Ornish took biopsies before and after the dietary change, and you can see the subtle shift in gene regulation from more red to more green.
+The green denotes genes that are being downregulated under the lifestyle changes.
 Before, and after.